tardate/LittleArduinoProjects/Electronics101/555Timer/InvertingChargePump/README.md

 OK, next here's the table of output voltage measurements with variations in the circuit:

 * high and low charge frequencies
-* a range of output impedences, to see how stable the voltage is to load
+* a range of output impedances, to see how stable the voltage is to load
 * flying and output capacitor values
 * different diodes: 1N4001 as a representative standard rectifier; 1N4148 for its high speed; 1N5819 for its low forward voltage